 Q: Can you put frozen meat in a juicer?

-A: Yes, you can put frozen meat in a juicer.
+A: No, you can put frozen meat in a juicer.

 Q: How much meat should I put in my juicer?